 |Inflation (yearly average, %)

 - Plentiful natural resources (coffee, oil and gas, coal, gold)

 - Significant tourism potential

-- Problematic security situation because of drug trafficking and illegal mining, as the 2016 peace agreement is slowly implemented, particularly in the countryside
+- Problematic security situation because of drug trafficking and illegal mining, as the 2016 peace agreement with FARC is being implemented slowly, particularly in the countryside